adlrocha/almanack/mental_models.md

 1. Plan for the worst and hope for the best, so even if the worst happens you can still sleep at night.

 1. Everything should be made as simple as possible, but not simpler.

+1. You are one book away from becoming an expert and improving your skills.

 1. Dedicating money on your knowledge and improving your skills has a compounding effect.
 Do not hesitate to spend money on making yourself more attractive to the market (and society overall).
 It may bail you out in times of crisis.